frasom/goDRACOON/README.md

   * Notes
   * Downloadlimit

+  The file download is not yet implemented "dreams of the future"

 ____
 _Disclaimer: This is an unofficial project and is not supported by DRACOON.
 Use is at your own risk and without any guarantee_
 Only the public API commands are used, therefore no authentication is required and is also not used in the examples.